rust-lang/rfcs/text/0000-const-generic-const-fn-bounds.md

     // Let t run out of scope and get dropped.
     // Would not be ok if `T` is `Bar`,
     // because the drop glue would drop `Bar`'s `Foo` field after the `Bar::drop` had been called.
-    // This function is therefor not accept by the compiler }
+    // This function is therefore not accept by the compiler.
+}
 ```